-The silhouettist played by Mandy Patinkin and his wife (played by Fran Drescher) are listed in the credits with the character names 'Tateh' and 'Mameh'.
-These are not meant to be interpreted as their actual names, but are rather the Yiddish words for 'father' and 'mother', respectively.
+The silhouettist (played by Mandy Patinkin) and his wife (played by Fran Drescher) are listed in the credits with the character names 'Tateh' and 'Mameh'.
+These are not meant to be interpreted as their actual names, but are the Yiddish words for 'father' and 'mother', respectively.

 Milos Forman originally wanted E.L.
-Doctorow to collaborate on the screenplay, but the novelist thought that a feature film could not do justice to his epic novel and believed that it should be done as a ten-part TV miniseries.
+Doctorow to collaborate on the screenplay, but the novelist thought that a feature film could not do justice to his epic novel, and believed that it should be done as a ten-part television miniseries.
 Doctorow did not participate in the development of the screenplay.

 A ten-minute sequence on the Lower East Side featuring real-life social activist Emma Goldman was cut from the final print.
-In the sequence Goldman takes Evelyn Nesbitt back to her apartment, explains her misgivings over the use of restrictive undergarments by women, removes them from Nesbitt and tries to recruit her for her socialist cause.
-During the scene they are observed by a voyeuristic Younger Brother, who has followed them into the building and has been secretly observing the undressed Nesbitt.
+In the sequence, Goldman takes Evelyn Nesbitt back to her apartment, explains her misgivings over the use of restrictive undergarments by women, removes them from Nesbitt and tries to recruit her for her Socialist cause.
+During the scene, they are observed by a voyeuristic younger brother, who had followed them into the building, and has been secretly observing the undressed Nesbitt.

 E.L.
-Doctorow's character Coalhouse Walker, Jr. and the storyline of his mistreatment by the fire chief is a remake of an early 19th Century novel.
-The story is an update of the classic German novella Michael Kohlhaus by Heinrich Wilhelm von Kleist (18 October 1777 - 21 November 1811).
+Doctorow's character Coalhouse Walker, Jr., and the storyline of his mistreatment by the fire chief, is a remake of an early nineteenth century novel.
+The story is an update of the classic German novella Michael Kohlhaus by Heinrich Wilhelm von Kleist (October 18, 1777 - November 21, 1811).
 In von Kleist's Michael Kohlhaas, Kohlhaas is a Brandenburg horse dealer who is made to pay a "toll," by a member of the nobility, who then destroy his horses.
-Kohlhaas, like Coalhouse in Doctorow novel, ultimately takes justice into his own hands after his Model T is destroyed.
-Von Kleist's' story was in itself a remake of an earlier 16th century story.
+Kohlhaas, like Coalhouse in Doctorow's novel, ultimately takes justice into his own hands after his Model T is destroyed.
+Von Kleist's' story was, in itself, a remake of an earlier sixteenth century story.
 Michael Kohlhaas also received screen treatment, see Michael Kohlhaas (film).
 For the 1969 film, see Michael Kohlhaas - der Rebell.